Sunday 18 August 2024

 Rita died in 2021.
 She was one of my mother's numerous (as in, one of over 35) first cousins in and around Brooklyn in the second quarter of the twentieth century.
 Like my mother, Rita moved west and settled there: my parents to California, Rita to New Mexico and also to California and eventually to Nevada.
 She became a multi-media artist and a poet, and for a time the only woman professor of art at the University of Nevada Las Vegas.

 Rita married Edward Abbey, a writer and environmental activist who wrote novels and essays including The Monkey Wrench Gang (about a ragtag band of people determined to destroy the Glen Canyon Dam) and The Brave Cowboy, on which the classic western film Lonely Are the Brave, starring Kirk Douglas, was based [https://en.wikipedia.org/wiki/Edward_Abbey].
 Rita and Edward had two sons, Joshua and Aaron, who were my occasional playmates when both my father and theirs were at Stanford University--my father as a graduate student and theirs as a creative-writing fellow.
 My parents told me that we used to visit the Abbeys when they lived in Half Moon Bay, on the coast between Palo Alto and San Francisco.
 Once Rita offered to lend my parents one of her paintings to cheer up their dowdy married-student Stanford University apartment.
-"Which way up does it go?" my father asked her.
+"Which way up does it go?" my father asked her, looking at it.

 Rita's painting